-The 340B Drug Discount Program is an essential source of support for Community Health Centers, allowing them to stretch increasingly scarce federal resources and reinvest in patient care.
+The 340B Drug Pricing Program is an essential source of support for Community Health Centers, allowing them to stretch increasingly scarce federal resources and reinvest in patient care.
 Health centers report that 340B is integral to their ability to provide high quality, cost-effective care to their patients.
 This translates to better patient care in any variety of ways, be it through improved pharmacy access, extended health center hours, or the ability to provide additional providers or services.

 Recent Hearings & Reports